 At the facility, they transfer patients, report observations, summarize treatments, and may provide additional emergency treatment.
 After each run, they replace used supplies and check equipment.

-EMTs and Paramedics also provide transportation for patients to and from a medical facility.
-Patients often need to be transferred to a hospital that specialize in treating their injury or illness or to a nursing home.
+EMTs and Paramedics also provide transportation for patients to and from medical facilities.
+Patients often need to be transferred to a hospital that specializes in treating their injury or illness or to a nursing home.
 The National Registry of Emergency Medical Technicians (NREMT) certifies emergency medical service providers at five levels: First Responder; EMT-Basic; EMT-Intermediate, which has two levels called 1985 and 1999; and Paramedic.
 Some states have their own certification programs and use distinct names and titles.

 EMTs are trained to care for patients at the scene of an accident and while transporting patients by ambulance to the hospital under medical direction.
 An EMT-Basic has the emergency skills to assess a patient’s condition and manage respiratory, cardiac, and trauma emergencies.